strongjz/aws-container-devsecops/content/development/signing.md

 * GitHub Account

 # Generating a GPG Key
-1. Generate a key with gpg ```gpg --gen-key```
+1. Generate a key with gpg ```gpg --passphase '' '--gen-key```
-3. Select what key you want to use
+2. Select what key you want to use
-4. Select what elliptic curve you want
-5. Fill out your name and your email address.
+3. Fill out your name and your email address.
 Make sure this matches the one in your GitHub account.
-6. Add a comment if you want to remind you what the key is for.
+4. Add a comment if you want to remind you what the key is for.
-7. You may be prompted for a passphrase to add to the key for extra security
+5. You may be prompted for a passphrase to add to the key for extra security, for this example hit enter 3 times

 Here is what the prompts will look like.
 {{%expand "Expand here is what it looks like in its entirety" %}}